ngdonna2020/Guide/README.md

 - TWBX is all  in 1.
 Single zip file contains workbook, viz,  info needed to  build the  viz, and a copy of the data source.
 It doesn’t contain extracts of the data but can contain both live and data extracts.
 Best if want to eliminate the barrier of data access/sharing your work with ppl who don’t have access to the original data.
 - TDE is a snapshot of the data that Tableau stores locally (local copy of a subset or entire data set that you can use to share data with ppl/ need to work offline, performance is optimised because it queries its own database engine instead of the local data source) Good for very large datasets of which we only need few fields.
 - .hyper: Create larger extracts with billions of rows of data.
 Because .hyper extracts can support more data, you can consolidate .tde extracts into a single .hyper extract.
 Create and refresh extracts faster, version 2020.3 supports faster extract creation and refreshes for even larger data sets.
 Experience better performance when interacting with views that use extract data sources: Although smaller extracts continue to perform efficiently, larger extracts perform more efficiently.
-# Data source (Google firebase is not valid server-lvl data source) / Tableau Reader/ Publish
+# Data source (Google firebase is not valid server-lvl data source)
 - can add filter in Data Source window to filter data (Data Source filter)
 - can  either  embed  data  source  in  the workbook for others to use, or publish it separately.
 Include external files means that there are things like custom geo encoding that the server wont have access to and would want to include those.
 - save new data source as .tds :go to data menu on top. choose current connected data source.
 Then click on Add to Saved Data sources.
 This will save all calculated fields, changes to fields ...
 It  will  be  saved  in  My  Tableau  Repository  ->  Mydatasources and also appear on Tableau Home Page under saved data sources like SampleSuperStore.
+# Cube data source
+- Cube data source can only be used as primary in a blend and supported only for Tableau Desktop on windows
+- For cube data sources, you canNOT use parameter values to filter dimensions in an MDX calculation.
+# Tableau Server Reader/ Publish
 - can publish viz to tableau online (hosted by Tableau) or server (hosted by our organisation).
 Tableau public is free, good for making public viz that contain non sensitive data.
 Before we can publish on Tableau online, we need to be invited by admin and create username and password.
 The URL for tableau online is http://online.tableau.com
 - Tableau reader is free  and less powerful version of Desktop with limited viewing capabilities.
 Doesn’t have full editing features  -  can  sort etc only basic things.
 Can open .twbx files and view the vizzes.
-# Cube data source
-- Cube data source can only be used as primary in a blend and supported only for Tableau Desktop on windows
-- For cube data sources, you canNOT use parameter values to filter dimensions in an MDX calculation.
+- min 32GB RAM recommended for any production use of Tableau Server

 # Export / Share
 - Data can be exported to an MS Access DB (Data is the option name ) or Excel.
 - Available image formats when exporting as image:Jpeg, Bmp, Png